 – Rhode Island Criminal Offenses

-Go to Rhode Island Second Degree Murder Defense to read more about second degree murder charges, penalties and defenses.
+Go to Second-Degree Murder Charges to read more about second-degree murder charges, penalties and defenses.

 Voluntary manslaughter, another form of murder, lacks the characteristics of malice that distinguishes it from murder, and usually occurs from sudden fighting or reasonable provocation.
 There is no definition under statutory law, as voluntary manslaughter is determined by common law or the courts.